 - Boundary Road Interchange;

-- Bruce Highway - Black Spots, Overtaking Lanes and Rest Area programmes:
+- Bruce Highway - Safety Package, Black Spots, Overtaking Lanes, Rest Area and Pavement Widening programmes:

 - Cairns Southern Access Corridor - Stage 3;

 - Edmonton to Gordonvale Duplication;

 - Innisfail Bypass - plan and preserve corridor;

 - Ash and Pine Streets Intersection Upgrade (Innisfail);

 - Ingham to Cardwell Range Deviation - plan and preserve corridor;

 - Burdekin Deviation - plan and preserve corridor;